mesosphere/dkp-container-images/kube-oidc-proxy/README.md

 The forked image gets rebuilt by copying the fork build and adding it to static distroless container image to minimize attack surface.

+The CA certs bundle from the original distroless container image is copied to the `/etc/ssl/certs/certs-bundle.crt` that allows specific overrides.

 ## Build

 ```